 Gift Guide for Kids 2018

 I know it is early, but I am starting to think about my Christmas shopping.
 In the past, I have made pretty extensive gift idea lists of things my kids love or have loved.
 I didn’t have time to make that kind of list this year, but you can definitely check out past lists for so many more ideas divided by category.
 A lot of the ideas from previous years we still use often.
-I also have some ideas for non-toy gift ideas as well.
+I also have some ideas for non-toy gift ideas.

 We bought this game at the beach this summer and have played it constantly since then.
 The goal of the game is to get rid of all your picture cards by being the first person to put it on top of the description card in the middle of the table.